severalnines/docs/user-guide/mysql/nodes.rst

 Nodes Monitoring
 ````````````````

-The node on the list will appear in red colour to indicate it is unhealthy.
+The node on the list will appear in red color to indicate it is unhealthy.
 The tabs show performance and resource usage for a specific node.
 There are also database specific tabs depending on the type of database running on the host.

 Database node status indicator: